 Since graduating, Maggie has taken extensive continuing education courses and continues to learn and integrate new forms of treatment that benefit her patients.
 Her treatment philosophy has been shaped by the functional movement and myofascial release training that she has completed.
 Maggie treats each person as a whole, rather than as a specific symptomatic part, through a mindfulness based approach, hands-on myofascial release treatment and movement.

 Pelvic Health Physiotherapist

-Shannon Stoby is a registered physiotherapist and myofascial release practitioner with areas of focus in pelvic health and chronic pain.
+Shannon Stoby is a registered physiotherapist, myofascial release practitioner and wellness coach with areas of focus in pelvic health and chronic pain.
 She is passionate about holistic, compassionate care, and assisting her clients to work through their symptoms, stress, and suffering through gentle treatment and simple self-care.

 After graduating with a Bachelor of Physical Education and a Master of Science in Physical Therapy from the University of Alberta, Shannon trained extensively in John F. Barnes' myofascial release and women's health.
 Her understanding of the mind-body connection and subsequent philosophy of care stems from both her personal and professional experiences with healing.
 She strives to educate, engage, and empower her clients to learn a new way to treat their bodies, get to the root of their pain, and take their power back in their healing process.

 Holly graduated with a Bachelor of Arts in Communications from the University of Western Ontario in 2002, and again with a Master of Science in Physiotherapy in 2009 from McMaster University.
 She is a Registered Physiotherapist with the College of Physiotherapists Ontario and for the past 10 years has worked predominantly in private practice in Canada & Australia.